kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 A plain `UIImageView` shows the still frame instead; playing an animation is the one thing it can't do.

+On macOS there is one content mode `NSImageView` doesn't have: `imageScaling` only ever fits the image inside the view, never covers it. ``AnimatedImageView/isAspectFillEnabled`` is that missing mode – the view draws the frames itself while it is on – and it is what ``AnimatedImage/resizable(contentMode:)`` uses for `.fill`, so the SwiftUI view fills on every platform.

 The view plays only while it is in a window, so an animation in a cell that scrolls out of sight stops decoding frames and picks up where it left off when it comes back.
 Call ``AnimatedImageView/prepareForReuse()`` from your cell's `prepareForReuse()`.

 ## How Playback Works